Trekking Poles for Backcountry Hunting

 Bottom line: Go with cork or foam for a handle and avoid fake cork and rubber if you can afford it.

 The strap is a simple part of the pole that is often overlooked.
 The strap is designed to allow the user to use less force when gripping the handle.
 To properly use the strap, you should bring your hand up through the bottom of it and grip the handle.
 This creates a cradle for your wrist and allows you to not have to grip the handle.

 Higher end trekking poles are likely to have a more ergonomic strap with a little padding for added comfort.

 Bottom line: A slightly wider adjustable strap with a comfortable, ergonomic shape is a big plus, but not a deal breaker.

 I was on a climbing trip with some friends a few years ago and we were crossing a steep snowfield with heavy packs.
 I watched my friend Matt take an unexpected sleigh ride 200 feet down the mountain on his back after his trekking pole broke when he put his weight on it.
 The only thing that kept him from gaining warp speed and careening another 1000 feet to the bottom was a rock outcropping.

 Usually, a trekking pole isn't going to cost you your life, but the lesson is you get what you pay for.
 Matt had a cheap trekking pole, and he paid the price (he had some bruises, but was okay).

-My favorite trekking pole over the past few seasons has been the Black Diamond Alpine Carbon Cork.
+My favorite trekking pole over the past few seasons has been our Carbon X Trekking Pole.
 It's light, packable, has a comfortable grip and strap, and it is burly for a carbon fiber trekking pole.

 If you have any other trekking pole models you like, or tips to share, leave them in the comments below.
 And if you have any horror stories about trekking pole mishaps, I really want to hear those stories.